margot89/test-repo/README.md

 ## hello world!

-*i am learning data science!
+* i am learning data science!
+* how to creat a list